LMBDA-design/PSAMIL/README.md

 Valitation and Visualization of Camelyon16:

-1. Download the file [test-c16](https://uwmadison.box.com/shared/static/q4d9fr93wmllf1navjf2ghc9b0pmzf2a.zip) and unzip the contents to directory `test-c16`.
+1. Download the file [test-c16](https://uwmadison.box.com/shared/static/q4d9fr93wmllf1navjf2ghc9b0pmzf2a.zip) and unzip the contents to directory `test-c16` to provide the independent test data needed.
 2. You could also download the raw test set slides of C16 dataset and proceed by your own to produce the patches you need and put corresponding files to `test-c16`.
-If you choose to do so, go to [DSMIL]([https://github.com/binli123/dsmil-wsi]) and follow the instructions there.
+If you choose to do so, go to [DSMIL]([https://github.com/binli123/dsmil-wsi]) and follow the detailed instructions there.
 3. run `visualize_psmil_c16.py`.